Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 \subsection{Drivers of Treatment Effect Heterogeneity}

 \begin{myfigure} \figurenotes{This figure plots the estimated coefficients from the best linear projection (BLP) of individual treatment effects on standardized covariates.
-Each covariate has been standardized to have mean zero and unit variance, allowing direct comparison of magnitudes.
-Thoe dots represent point estimates; horizontal lines denote 95\% confidence intervals.
-See Appendix Table~\ref{tab:blp_tab} for the full set of estimates and standard errors.} \end{myfigure}
+All continuous covariates are standardized to have a mean of zero and unit variance, allowing for direct comparison across coefficients as measures of variable importance.
+The dots represent point estimates; horizontal lines denote 95 percent confidence intervals.
+See Table \ref{tab:cf_blp} for the full set of estimates and standard errors.} \end{myfigure}